Do you battle with goggle fog? We understand!

-As always, these remedies will vary based on body composition, lenses, air movement within the goggles, and many other factors that cause goggle fog to begin with.
-One home remedy may work perfectly for defogging goggles, and we hope it does!
-If not, give the ExFog a shot.
-It is an inexpensive alternative to many other solutions, and you can still use any goggles that you happen to like, including Low Profile eyewear…This list is in general order of effectiveness from the top down.
+As always, these remedies will vary based on body composition, lenses, air movement within the goggles, and many other factors that cause goggle fog, to begin with.
+One of these home remedies may work well for defogging goggles, we hope!
+Otherwise, give ExFog a try.
+It is an inexpensive alternative to many other solutions, and you can still use any pair of goggles that you happen to like, including Low Profile eyewear…This list is in general order of effectiveness from the top down.

 Antifog Home Remedy #1: Spit

-Yep, you heard me right!
-Good, plain old fashioned, home grown spit creates a great temporary solution to Goggle Fog.
-Like other antifog compounds, spit creates a surface that forces the water molecules to break up so your vision remains clear, and likely just gets some water droplet buildup.
-Just spit, and rub on the goggle lens until dry.
-Spit is truly an effective agent for defogging safety lenses, goggles, and scuba masks.
-Since it’s your own body fluid, it won’t irritate the eye like other remedies.
-It is the most widely available, and most consistently used, often in conjunction with long-term remedies like the ExFog anti-fog system, and is free!
+That’s right!
+Good, plain old-fashioned, home-grown spit creates a great temporary solution to goggle fog.
+Same as other antifog compounds, spit makes a surface that causes the water molecules to break up, so your vision does not fog up, but usually just gets some water droplets.
+Simply spit, and rub on the lenses of the goggles until dry.
+Spit is truly a powerful agent for defogging goggles, safety lenses and scuba masks.
+Since it’s from your body, it won’t cause irritation to the eye like other remedies.
+It is the most constantly used method and is easily available, often used with long-term remedies like ExFog anti-fog system.
+On top of that, it is free!
 Just make sure you use your own!

 Antifog Home Remedy #2: Dish-soap

-As an anti-fog rubbing compound, dish soap is extremely effective at resisting fog buildup on goggles and glasses.
-Apply the same way as all compounds, you will just take a drop of dish-soap, place on a very clean rag, and rub just until the point at which the lens is clean.
-Try not to rub too hard or overdo it, as you don’t want to want that microscopic anti-fog coating on the lens.
+Dish soap is an anti-fog rubbing compound and is supremely effective at stopping fog build-up on glasses and goggles.
+In the same way of application as other compounds, just put a drop of dish soap on a clean rag, and rub until the point when you have a clean lens.
+Try not to rub too hard or overdo it, as you don’t want that microscopic anti-fog coating on the lens to wear off.
 Dawn is generally the most commonly used in my circles, but let us know below what brand has worked best for you!

 Antifog Home Remedy #3: Toothpaste